cloudydeno/kubernetes-dns-sync/README.md

 allow_wildcards = true
 ```

-To use, configure your issuer with this dummy webhook:
+To use, configure a cert-manager `Issuer` / `ClusterIssuer` with this dummy webhook solver:

 ```yaml
     solvers: